veasion/aippt/README_EN.md

 # 🤝 Business cooperation

-Based on the above technology, we have developed a commercializable AIPPT software that supports private deployment!
+We have developed a commercially available aippt software that supports proxy and private deployment for the above technology!

+Our advantages include supporting customized industry solutions, supporting complex PPT analysis and rendering such as native charts and animations, supporting user-defined templates, leading technology solutions, and the lowest prices in the industry.

 Official website (Open API)：
 https://docmee.cn

-Open platform (API/UI Integration)： https://docmee.cn/open-platform
+Open platform (API / UI)：
+https://docmee.cn/open-platform